run-llama/llama_index/.github/pull_request_template.md

 ## New Package?

-Did I fill in the `tool.llamahub` section and provide a detailed READEM for my new integration or package?
+Did I fill in the `tool.llamahub` section in the `pyproject.toml` and provide a detailed README.md for my new integration or package?

 - [ ] Yes
 - [ ] No